-Must Watch: First Full Teaser Trailer for Pixar's 'Cars 2' Debuts!
+Must Watch: First Full Teaser Trailer for Pixar's 'Cars 2' Debuts

 Start your engines… Disney has debuted the first full teaser trailer (via Disney.com) for Pixar's Cars 2, the highly anticipated sequel to Cars from 2006.
 The whole gang is back, including Owen Wilson as the voice of Lightning McQueen and Larry the Cable Guy as the voice of Mater.
 Yes, I realize this is one of the least liked Pixar franchises, but I'm hoping some of you will still be able to enjoy this, as I actually think it looks great.
 It's got a little mix of everything and wait, is that Michael Caine voicing Finn McMissile?!
 No roles have been announced, but it definitely sounds like him.
 This is just a lot of Cars fun, so kick back and enjoy!

 Cars 2 sees Lightning and Mater traveling around the world for the Race of Champions that includes other disciplines like Formula One.
-Mater ends up in a 'Hitchcockian' case of mistaken identity, saves the life of a British secret agent named Finn McMissile and becomes embroiled in a spy thriller, but no one believes him.
+Mater ends up in a 'Hitchcockian' case of mistaken identity, saves the life of a British secret agent named Finn McMissile and ends up embroiled in a spy thriller, but no one believes him.

 Cars 2 is being directed by former Pixar producer Brad Lewis, who is making his directorial debut following producing work on Ratatouille.
 We've also heard that John Lasseter has returned to Pixar to help co-direct, but Disney is quick to deny that.
 No screenplay credits are listed yet for Cars 2.
-Disney will be bringing Cars 2 to theaters everywhere in Disney Digital 3D starting on June 24th, 2011 next summer.
-Look good so far?
+Disney will be bringing Cars 2 to theaters everywhere in Disney Digital 3D starting June 24th, 2011 next summer.
+Look okay so far?

 Oh dear - first PIXAR flop me thinks - I could have guessed it to because the first one was definitely the weakest film in their arsenal in my humble opinion.